-*This post was created as a part of the Finnish ‘Irish Week’ campaign.
-The main partner of the campaign is Tourism Ireland.
+This post was originally created as a part of the Finnish ‘Irish Week’ campaign.
+The main partner of the campaign was Tourism Ireland.

 This post has one very valuable lesson.
 The lesson isn’t necessarily specified to the Antrim Coast or any other part of Northern Ireland, but to any travel destination, anywhere in the world.